 ➲ Deglaze and simmer

-Pour in the chicken broth and use a wooden spoon to scrape up the browned bits from the bottom.
-Bring to a simmer.
+Pour in the chicken broth and use a wooden spoon to gently scrape up the flavorful browned bits from the bottom of the pan.
+These bits carry a ton of flavor, so don’t skip this step.
+Bring the mixture to a gentle simmer, letting the broth absorb all those savory notes and form the base of your sauce.

 ➲ Add cream and pasta